vendia/examples/design-patterns/domain-driven-design/pattern2/README.md

 3. Fill out details in the Uni Creation Wizard.

 **Step 1:** Give your Uni a name.
 Since this Uni will be owned and operated by the CRM team.
-I will give it the name ‘test-CRM-<append-unique-identifier>’.
-Remember, A Uni can hold more data models for more than one Bounded Context such as a `CustomerAccount`.
+I will give it the name ‘test-CRM-append-unique-siffix’.
+Time to get creative, choose a unique siffix and replace it with `append-unique-siffix` in the Uni name.

 **Step 2:** Fill out the following information to create a Uni node.
 You will create two nodes: Node1 and Node2.